SQream/sqream_docs/ai_ml/python_table_functions.rst

     table(<table_function>([cursor(<sub_query>)], <literal_param>*));

-table(): This is the main function wrapper that tells SQream to execute the Python function.
+``table()``: This is the main function wrapper that tells SQream to execute the Python function.

-<table_function>: This is the fully qualified name of the Python function, including the module name.
-For example, arr_varif.final_array.
+``<table_function>``: This is the fully qualified name of the Python function, including the module name.
+For example, ``arr_varif.final_array``.

-cursor(<sub_query>): This is an optional argument that passes the result of a subquery (any valid SELECT statement) to your Python function.
+``cursor(<sub_query>)``: This is an optional argument that passes the result of a subquery (any valid ``SELECT`` statement) to your Python function.
 The data is provided to the Python function as a Pandas DataFrame.

-<literal_param>*: These are optional string literals that are passed as additional arguments to your Python function.
+``<literal_param>*``: These are optional string literals that are passed as additional arguments to your Python function.
 They must be defined in the module's literal_parameters option and will be cast to strings in the Python code.

 3. Defining a Python Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before you can use a Python Table Function, you must define it in SQream using a module.
-The CREATE OR REPLACE MODULE command is used for this purpose.
+The ``CREATE OR REPLACE MODULE`` command is used for this purpose.

 Example:
 Based on your provided code, here is an example of defining a module with multiple entry points: